centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 Sometimes, the remote host doesn't support negotiation about the SSL implementation, so you must specify explicitly which one the Plugin has to use thanks to the `--ssl` option (e.g. `--ssl='tlsv1'`).
-Refer to the manufacturer of software editor documentation.
+Refer to the manufacturer or software publisher documentation.

 ## SSH and CLI checks